fvaldes0109/fvaldes0109/README.md

 - 🔭 I’m currently studying Computer Science at University of Havana.
 Not gonna lie, it's kinda hard, but totally worth it 👌.

-- 🌱 I’m currently learning the grounds of C# and some cool recursion strategies... and a lot of stuff in math I didn't even think existed.
-I mean what the heck is a vectorial space anyway?? 😰
+- 🌱 I’m currently learning the dark magic of OOP.

 - 💬 Ask me about the meaning of life.
 I won't say 42, promise.